nandy-101/nandy-101/README.md

-- 👋 Hi, I’m @nandy-101
+- 👋 Hi, I’m Nandhalal S, final year Undergraduate student at SSN College of Engineering.
-- 👀 I’m interested in programming
+- 👀 I’m interested in competitive programming, web development and machine learning.
-- 🌱 I’m currently learning coding languages, data science and machine learning
-- 💞️ I’m looking to collaborate on projects related to computer science
 - 📫 How to reach me (nandhalal2003@gmail.com)

 <!---